arogers86/iclouder/README.md

 ### Note on Token

-The token is the part of the URL after the `#` (and before any potential semicolon).
+The token is found at the end of the shared album URL after the `#` (and before any potential semicolon).
 The tokens seem to be 15 characters long.

+e.g. https​://www​.icloud.com/sharedalbum/#`ABCdefG1237654`

 ## License